ericstephan/gridappsd-docs/docs/source/developer_resources/CIM_Validation.rst

 data structures, message payloads, and information exchanges between applications.

-To represent the model CIM uses the Unified Modeling Language (UML), in an application Sparx Enterprise Architect project file (*.eap extension file).
+To represent the model, CIM is written using the Unified Modeling Language (UML) using Sparx Enterprise Architect.
+The model is stored in a project file (*.eap extension file).

 UML Profiles are domain or technology  specific representations of the original model.
 UML profiles are generated in a variety of ways:

-*  By hand, in other words a human sterotyping CIM UML into a data structure.
-*  Using a tool such as CIMContextor (need reference), CIMTool
+including: by hand, using a tool such as CIMContextor/CIMTool.
-*  (future) Enterprise Architect.

 Extending CIM
 -------------